Doom (1993 video game): Ports

 To promote Windows 95, Microsoft CEO Bill Gates showcased a video presentation while digitally superimposed into Doom.

 In 1995, id created an expanded version of Doom for the retail market with a fourth episode of levels, which was published by GT Interactive as The Ultimate Doom.
 Doom has also been ported to numerous different platforms, independent from id Software.
 The first port of Doom was an unofficial port to Linux, released by id programmer Dave Taylor in 1994; it was hosted by id but not supported or made official.
 Microsoft attempted to hire id to port Doom to Windows in 1995 to promote Windows as a gaming platform, and Microsoft CEO Bill Gates briefly considered buying the company.
 When id declined, Microsoft made its own licensed port, with a team led by Gabe Newell.
 One promotional video for Windows 95 had Gates digitally superimposed into the game.

-Other official ports of Doom were released for the 32X and Atari Jaguar in 1994, SNES and PlayStation in 1995, 3DO in 1996, Sega Saturn in 1997, Acorn Risc PC in 1998, Game Boy Advance in 2001, Xbox 360 in 2006, iOS in 2009, and Nintendo Switch, Xbox One, PlayStation 4, and Android in 2019, with the latter-most platforms (excluding Android) receiving a further expanded port alongside Doom II in 2024 along with ports for the PlayStation 5 and Xbox Series X/S, alongside the 2016 "IDKFA" arranged soundtrack by Andrew Hulshult.
+Other official ports of Doom were released for the 32X and Atari Jaguar in 1994, Super NES and PlayStation in 1995, 3DO in 1996, Sega Saturn in 1997, Acorn Risc PC in 1998, Game Boy Advance in 2001, Xbox 360 in 2006, iOS in 2009, and Nintendo Switch, Xbox One, PlayStation 4, and Android in 2019, with the latter-most platforms (excluding Android) receiving a further expanded port alongside Doom II in 2024 along with ports for the PlayStation 5 and Xbox Series X/S, alongside the 2016 "IDKFA" arranged soundtrack by Andrew Hulshult.
 Some of these became bestsellers even many years after the initial release.
 The ports did not all have the same content, with some having fewer levels, such as the 32X port created by John Carmack, which was released with only two-thirds of the game's levels in order to meet the console's launch date, while the PlayStation port includes The Ultimate Doom and Doom II.

 The source code for Doom was released under a non-commercial license in 1997, and freely released under the GNU General Public License in 1999.
 Due to the release of its source code, Doom has been unofficially ported to numerous platforms.
 These ports include esoteric devices such as smart thermostats, pianos, and Doom itself, which led to variations of a long-running meme, "Can it run Doom?" and "It runs Doom".